 Edge Software Development

-It allows our partner to ship their solution package, including ECU, to more OEMs while ensuring adherence to the automotive industry’s increased development and validation standards.
+This allows our partner to ship their solution package, including ECU, to a higher number of OEMs while ensuring adherence to the automotive industry’s high development and validation standards.

-Our partnership with a radiology imaging company led to the design and implementation of an end-to-end imaging data processing pipeline, including a data forge, a feature store and catalog, a flexible data science sandbox, and finally, a systematic model-serving approach.
+Our partnership with a radiology imaging company led to the designing and implementing an end-to-end imaging data processing pipeline, including a data forge, a feature store and catalog, a flexible data science sandbox, and a systematic model-serving approach.

 Cloud-based data processing can also accelerate the development cycle of a data product, as was the case with ‘driving smoothness’ for our partner, a telematics service provider.
-It involved processing over 35 data attributes, including GPS and data acquired via an onboard unit.
+This involved processing over 35 data attributes, including GPS and data acquired via an on-board unit.

-Independent of novel data engineering and data science approaches, fundamental capabilities such as data governance, architecture, data strategy, road mapping, and meta and master data management remain essential as critical decisions regarding algorithms and production data due to delegation.
+Independent of novel data engineering and data science approaches, fundamental capabilities such as data governance, architecture, data strategy and road mapping, meta and master data management remain essential as critical decisions are delegated to algorithms and production data.

-Here are some examples of possibilities resulting from the new capabilities mix:
+Below are some examples of possibilities resulting from the new capabilities mix.